piotr-rulewicz/to-do-list/README.md

 ## Description

 A simple to do list as continuation of learning HTML, CSS and Javascript.<br>
-The html code includes: the form with a button "submit", fonts from Fontawesome and Google Fonts.<br>
+The html code includes: the form with a button "submit", fonts from Font Awesome and Google Fonts.<br>
 Applied Media Query, normalize.css and the BEM convention.<br>
 In Javascript code I used **arrow functions**, **render** and **init** functions, variables **const** and **let**